 - The part of the plant that remains erect (upright) above the soil is called the stem.

-- Stem supports all the other parts of the plant.
+- It supports all the other parts of the plant.

-- These help in conducting (taking) water and dissolved minerals from the roots to leaves where the food is prepared.
+- It helps in conducting (taking) water and dissolved minerals from the roots to leaves where the food is prepared.
 So also stems conduct the prepared food in the form of glucose (simple sugars) from the leaves to other parts of the plant.

 - In addition to the above functions, in some plants like potato the stem stores food as well which is taken as a vegetable by us.

 - These are the most important part of the plant and are green in color in most of the plants.
 The green color is due to the presence of the green coloring pigment called chlorophyll present in them.

 - The chlorophyll is capable of capturing light energy from the sun and convert it into chemical energy in the form of food.

 - In most of the plants, food in the form of simple sugar (carbohydrate) is prepared in the leaves through a process called photosynthesis.

 - Flower is the most colorful and attractive part of the plant.